artalar/reatom/packages/npm-react/README.md

 ## Use update

 `useUpdate` is a similar to `useEffect` hook, but it allows you to subscribe to atoms and receive it values in the callback.
-Important semantic difference is that subscription to atoms works as [updates hook](https://www.reatom.dev/guides/lifecycle) and your callback will call during transaction, so you need to schedule an effects, but could mutate an atoms without batching (as it 'on' already).
+Important semantic difference is that subscription to atoms works as [`onChange` hook](https://www.reatom.dev/guides/lifecycle) and your callback will call during transaction, so you need to schedule an effects, but could mutate an atoms without batching.
 Subscriptions to a values works like regular `useEffect` hook.

 The most common use case for this hook is to synchronize some state from a props or context to an atom.